 Let me start with the easiest, and the one I do the most –

 - Hawaiian pulled pork sandwiches – served simply in soft bread rolls, with some salad leaves and pickled cucumber.

 In the US they have a product – King’s Hawaiian Sweet Rolls – which I LOVE, but can’t buy here in the UK, sadly.
 They are perfect for filling with delicious pulled pork.
-The closest I guess, would be brioche buns.
+The closest I guess would be brioche buns.
 I found a copycat recipe – but read the comments as there are suggestions on how to make them!
-I will have to give the recipe a try myself very soon and feedback my results.
+I will have to give the recipe a try myself very soon and feedback on my results.